tarathep/cicd-github-action-lab/cd/lab2.md

 <img src="../src/show-workflow-cd-dev.png">

-before run this workflow you must config variable secret at Settings > Environments > dev
+before running this workflow, you must config variable secret at *Settings > Environments > dev*

 if you don't found environment named ```dev``` you can click create New environment button and enter ```dev```